30-hole and Fred Perry: Themes and lyrics

 “30-hole and Fred Perry" is the third chapter of DIGITALIS PURPUREA's "cinematic trilogy".

 The two previous excerpts are the full-length albums Aseptic White and Emotional Decompression Chamber.

 The controversial content of the record is irreverent, ugly and provocative.
 "Bubblegum-Pop" artworks, explicit sexuality and the ostensible superficiality of lyrics and contents are intentionally flaunted with satire and irony.

 Although maintaining the cinematic feature of the previous works now atmospheres tune into a less noble mood.

 To frame these intentions the artwork is inspired by Terry Richardson crude pictures and Barbara Kruger subversive slogans.

 The texts are influenced by Charles Bukowski and the following quote could be the album’ slogan:

 "Hospitals and jails and whores; these are the universities of life.
 I´ve got several degrees.
 Call me Mr."

 The title track "30-hole and Fred Perry" is the first single extracted that will lead the promotional propaganda.
 The track has been produced in collaboration with the famous American sound-tech Ted Jensen.

 Commercial performance

 The album entered the Top 10 of DAC – Deutsche Alternative Charts and it has been a "bullet" in the single-category in 2012.

 Artwork

 The artwork sees again the collaboration with the graphic artist and photographer Anna Taschini.
 The theme is sexually explicit and uses contemporary pop music stylistic with irony.

 Track listing

-All songs written by Cristian Marovino a.k.a.
-Pi Greco.
+All songs written by Cristian Pi Greco.